 - As you face life’s inevitable obstacles, remember, it’s far better to be exhausted from lots of effort and learning, than to be tired of doing absolutely nothing.
-(Marc and I discuss this in more detail in the “Adversity” chapter of our NEW edition of 1,000 Little Things Happy, Successful People Do Differently.)
+(Angel and I discuss this in more detail in the “Adversity” chapter of our NEW edition of 1,000 Little Things Happy, Successful People Do Differently.)

 - No life story is one chapter long.
 No chapter tells the whole tale.
 No mistake defines who you are.
 Keep turning the pages that need to be turned.

 All details aside, when it comes to making a significant change in your life—finding a new job, building a business, getting in shape, fostering a new relationship, starting a family, being more productive, or any other personal journey that takes time, patience, and commitment—one thing you have to ask yourself is:

 “Am I willing to spend a little time every day like many people won’t, so I can spend the better part of my life like many people can’t?”